shivanireddy/shivanireddy/README.md

 - 🔭 I’m currently working on **WonsultingProject2020**

-- 👨‍💻 All of my projects are available at shivanireddy.github.io
+- 👨‍💻 All of my projects are available at <a href="https://www.github.com/shivanireddy" />

-- 📝 I regulary write poems on [shivanireddyyy.wordpress.com](shivanireddyyy.wordpress.com)
+- 📝 I regulary write poems on <a href="https://shivanireddyyy.wordpress.com" />

 - 📫 How to reach me **shivanir1197@gmail.com**